 About Rock & Rose

-Inspired by Mexican sugar skulls and Victorian memento mori, my jewellery is also inspired by a personal desire to create pieces for people who want a little touch of the gothic with their everyday outfits hence the name Rock & Rose.
+My jewellery is inspired by a personal desire to create pieces for people who want a delicate touch of the gothic with their everyday outfits hence the name Rock & Rose.

 “memento mori” = an object kept as a reminder of the inevitability of death, such as a skull.
 The origin of the phrase is Latin meaning ‘remember (that you have to die)’.

-Art historians can use memento mori as a technical term for artworks that contain reminders of mortality, including the classic skull but also hourglasses and candles (which burn out) and flowers (which decay) hence my logo design is influenced in this way.
-Although the memento mori picture became popular in the 17th century, modern artists and crafters like me continue to explore this genre.
+Art historians can use memento mori as a technical term for artworks that contain reminders of mortality, including the classic skull but also hourglasses and candles (which burn out) and flowers (which decay).
+Although the memento mori picture became popular in the 17th century, modern artists, and crafters like me continue to explore this genre.

 Day of the Dead, or Dia De Los Muertos, is a fascinating holiday celebrated in central and southern Mexico on November 1 & 2 to honour deceased loved ones in a similar way to Halloween in this country.